Yoga Basics - 4 Week Course for Absolute Beginners

 Just yoga, no fuss!
-This class focuses on simpler movements for maintaining general wellbeing, strength and flexibility.
+This class is a basic Hath class, focuding on simpler movements for maintaining general wellbeing, strength and flexibility.

 It welcomes relatively fit and independent seniors, people returning to fitness after a longer break, beginners, or anyone who just wishes to ... well, keep it simple!

 A dynamic, 'flowing' style of yoga blending the transition between postures into one seamless sequence.
 Vinyasa is for building strength, focus and endurance.
 Classes may include music and though the pace of each class may vary according to the style of each teacher majority of vinyasa classes tend to be faster paced.

 Well Woman Yoga